 By George Caffentzis

-Originally published in the dossier, Against the Day, in the fall 2013 issue of South Atlantic Quarterly
+Originally published in the dossier, Against the Day, in the fall

 As part of my work with Strike Debt, I have been reexamining the history of debt resistance in order to place our organization in a historic perspective.
 Elsewhere, I have studied ancient, medieval, and modern debtors’ organizations, but here I want to examine a particular case, that of El Barzón.
 The El Barzón movement in the 1990s had a significant impact on Mexican society and is close enough to us in time and space to indicate some of the perennial problems and possibilities of debtors’ movements that are relevant to Strike Debt.